 Air monitoring is typically required during all asbestos removal projects to protect workers and verify containment.
 It's mandatory for clearance testing before reoccupation after abatement.
 Personal monitoring is required when workers may be exposed above regulatory limits.
 Some jurisdictions also require ambient monitoring in occupied buildings with known ACMs.

 Phase Contrast Microscopy (PCM) counts all fibers above a certain size but cannot distinguish asbestos from other fibers.
-It's faster and less expensive, typically used for worker exposure monitoring.
+It's faster and less expensive, typically used for routine worker exposure monitoring.
 Transmission Electron Microscopy (TEM) specifically identifies asbestos fibers and is much more sensitive.
-TEM is required for final clearance testing and can detect very low fiber concentrations.
-TEM is more expensive but provides definitive results.
+In France, TEM in its analytical form (META, per NF X 43-050) is the sole regulatory method for all asbestos air measurements.
+In other jurisdictions, TEM may be required for clearance testing (e.g., EPA AHERA in the US) while PCM is accepted for routine monitoring.
+TEM is more expensive but provides definitive identification results.

 If real-time monitors or laboratory results show fiber levels above action limits, work must stop immediately.
 The area is secured, containment barriers inspected and repaired, and additional cleaning performed.
 Workers are evaluated for exposure and may need medical surveillance.
 Air sampling repeated to verify levels return to safe range before work resumes.
 Incident must be documented and reported to regulatory authorities if required.